QIANQIANHU/Resume-Qianqian/index.md

 + Used virtual software development environments Docker and Vagrant.
 + Developed detailed functional specs for new products and enhancements for web and mobile apps, data feeds and APIs, plugins, and other customer-facing products.
 + Collaborated with business teams to understand customer issues and investigated, prototyped new system solutions.
 Cultivated an Agile environment to deliver high quality software.
 Drove projects from start to finish with a team of web-developers from various experience levels.
 + Partnered with UX, engineers, Devops and QA teams to build and deliver excellent experiences.
-Worked in agile development cycles.<br/>
+Worked in agile development cycles.
 ```
 **Project Manager**<br/>
 **Pindous Coffee Startup, Seattle|2015-2017**<br/>
 ```
 + Professionally communicated with customers at all stages of the product life cycle: requirements, building, delivery, launch, measurement and improvement.
 + Determined and defined product’s detailed requirements, partnered with UX team to help explain the user and product needs, partnered with QA and coordinated successful product launches.
-+ Collaborated with product and design teams to define products and advocated web interaction design best practices with a focus on consistency and usability.<br/>
++ Collaborated with product and design teams to define products and advocated web interaction design best practices with a focus on consistency and usability.
 ```
 **Auditor**<br/>
 **KPMG, Nanjing, China|2011-2014**<br/>